neoforged/governance/removal.md

     1.5.
 A removal call against a Member may neither be made nor seconded by the initiating Member of the immediately previous removal call against that Member, or by the Member who seconded the immediately previous removal call against that Member.

     1.6.
-A removal call may not be made while there is an existing removal call against any Member under discussion or under voting.
+A removal call may not be made while there are existing removal proceedings underway.

 2. Another Member, different from either the initiating Member or the Member under removal, must second the removal call by stating the same within the same space as the removal call.